huohuoren4/docs/python/pytest/how_to_guides/fixture.md

 ## Using marks with parametrized fixtures

-pytest.param() can be used to apply marks in values sets of parametrized fixtures in the same way that they can be used with @pytest.mark.parametrize.
+`pytest.param()` can be used to apply marks in values sets of parametrized fixtures in the same way that they can be used with `@pytest.mark.parametrize`.

 Example: